• FAQ

 BPD and PTSD: Understanding the Differences Between the Two

-Borderline personality disorder and complex post traumatic stress disorder are a difficult set of mental illnesses to separate.
+Borderline personality disorder and complex post-traumatic stress disorder are difficult sets of mental illnesses to separate.
 Symptoms that seem to come from one might actually come from the other and vice versa.
 Despite the similarities between the two, though, there are also some distinct differences.

 Qualified psychologists and psychiatrists are trained to notice the subtle variations between the disorders.
 It’s more challenging for people who aren’t familiar with mental illness to separate them.
 Even then, until you know what each disorder is you won’t understand what makes them different.